Ride-The-Lightning/c-lightning-REST/README.md

 Currently two params are supported to be configured at run time.
 Config file is `cl-rest-config.json`.
 - PORT (Default: `3001`)
 - PROTOCOL (Default: `https`) - Two options are supported `https` and `http`(unencrypted and insecure communication between c-lightning and API server).
+- EXECMODE (Default: `production`) - Control for more detailed log info.

 ### Execute
 - Run the API server